ABSENCES AND ATTENDANCE

 are crying excessively or are irritable or lethargic for 2 or more hours

 A child who is sent home with any illness will not be able to return to school for 24 hours.
 Your child must be fever-free without medication and/or have not vomited for 24 hours before returning to school.
 The only exceptions are vomiting episodes due to car-sickness or choking or gagging in the absence of other infectious symptoms.
 If your child is sick, keep him or her at home.
 If your child becomes sick at school, we will notify you or call someone on your contact list to come to pick up your child.
 You will be notified by email if your child is exposed to communicable diseases (see Contagion Notice).
 Some common sense parenting will promote health.
 Keep children home until they are fever-free without medications for 24 hours.
 This reduces the spreading of germs, and it gives your child extra time to rest and fight off the illness.
 Keep children home if they have had vomiting or diarrhea.
 Usually, they feel physically drained if they have had these symptoms.
 They may return to school when they are symptom-free for 24 hours.
 For other illnesses, please consider keeping your child home to be able to rest and regain strength.
 Keeping your child home for an extra day can be a healthy investment in your child and your family.
-The following symptoms will require your child to stay home sick as instructed by the Kansas Health Department: Appearance/Behavior: Unusually tired, pale, lack of appetite, difficult to wake, confused, excessive crying or irritable for 2 or more hours.
+The following symptoms will require your child to stay home sick as instructed by the Kansas Health Department: Appearance/Behavior: Unusually tired, pale, lack of appetite, difficulty to wake, confused, excessive crying or irritable for 2 or more hours.
 Diarrhea: 3 or more watery stools in a 24-hour period, especially if a child acts or looks ill.
 Eyes: Thick mucus or pus draining from the eye, or pink eye.
 The child can return to school after using antibiotic eye drops for 24 hours if the pus is minimal.
 Fever: Has a fever at present or within the last 24 hours.
-Your child must be fever-free with no fever reducing medication for 24 hours.
+Your child must be fever-free with no fever-reducing medication for 24 hours.
 A child will be sent home if his or her temperature is at or above 100 degrees.
-If other symptoms exist such as a sore throat, rash, vomiting, diarrhea, earache, irritability or confusion, your child may be sent home with a lower temperature than stated above.
+If other symptoms exist such as a sore throat, rash, vomiting, diarrhea, earache, irritability, or confusion, your child may be sent home with a lower temperature than stated above.
 Please understand these policies are in place to protect your child and all of the other children at school.
 Impetigo: Bacterial skin infection causing 1 or more coin-shaped sores.
 The child may return to school 24 hours after treatment is initiated.
 Lice: Children who have lice may not return to school until they are louse and nit (egg) free.
 Rash: Body rash not associated with heat, or allergic reactions, especially with fever or itching.
 A sore Throat: Especially if associated with fever or swollen glands in the neck.
 Vomiting: Vomiting on 1 or more occasions within the past 24 hours.
 If your child is vomiting, please keep him or her home.

 Please keep your child’s immunization records up to date and inform the school when your child has had additional immunizations.
 If you are not vaccinating your child, please fill out the certificate of immunization found on our website under forms.